WVPT: Cable and satellite availability

-WVPT relies heavily on cable and satellite for its viewership.
+Like most stations in the Shenandoah Valley, WVPT relies heavily on cable and satellite for its viewership.
 These are all but essential for acceptable television in this region.

-WVPT is available on cable in Lynchburg.
+WVPT has long been available on cable in Lynchburg.
 Additionally, the station is carried on the Harrisonburg DirecTV and Dish Network feed.
-For decades, it was available on Comcast cable in Charlottesville and central Virginia.
-However, it was never carried on satellite there, as FCC rules do not allow a station to be uplinked unless it has a full-power station licensed in the market.
+For decades, it was available on Comcast cable and its predecessors in Charlottesville and central Virginia.
+However, it was never carried on satellite in Charlottesville, as FCC rules do not allow a station to be uplinked unless it has a full-power station licensed in the market.
 With WVPT adopting the same schedule as WCVE/WHTJ, WVPT disappeared from cable systems in Charlottesville in the summer of 2019.

 WVPY was previously available over-the-air in large portions of the Virginia and West Virginia portions of the Washington, D.C. metropolitan area; Front Royal and Winchester are part of the Washington market.
 It was also available on the Washington DirecTV and Dish Network feeds until 2016, when the two satellite providers dropped it, claiming they could no longer receive an off-air signal from WVPY.